mwirigicosmas/odin-recipes/README.md

 # odin-recipes
 odin recipes project
-A project about recipes from the odin project
+A project about recipes from the odin project for recipes